ALBUMS OF THE YEAR- 2018

 Electronic music that feels alive and evil and peaceful and honest and… just so unlike so much other electronic music.

 3. NIGHT VERSES- ‘From the Gallery of Sleep‘

-If you’ve already heard these, where did they finish on your list?
+And breathe!
+If you’ve already heard these albums, where did they finish on your list?
 If you haven’t, I hope you find something to love.